-It is interesting to consider extending our approach to other stiff and semi-linear PDEs in form of \eqref{equ:PDE}, such as the Cahn--Hilliard equation, where the nonlinear part $\mathbf{N}(u)$ is linearized by its hyperinterpolant.
-Theoretical analysis of the resulting schemes may follow the analysis in Sections \ref{sec:theory} and \ref{sec:discussion}, with slight modifications on the definitions of corresponding PDEs.
-Furthermore, our idea on spheres can be extended to other compact manifolds, as well as bounded and closed regions, where hyperinterpolation has been or can be established.
-For such an extension, the Marcinkiewicz--Zygmund inequality has been investigated on compact manifolds in \cite{filbir2011marcinkiewicz}.
-However, we utilize the property that our basis functions, spherical harmonics, happen to be the eigenfunctions of the negative Laplace--Beltrami operator, and the eigenvalues have explicit expressions.
-Hence, a potential obstacle to this extension is the underdeveloped spectral theory of the Laplace--Beltrami operator on these manifolds, and accordingly, the differential operators may be discretized in an additional step.
+It is interesting to consider extending our approach to other semi-linear PDEs \eqref{equ:PDE} on other domains, with the nonlinear part $\mathbf{N}(u)$ linearized by its hyperinterpolant.
+Our implementation framework can be readily extended to any domain where hyperinterpolation is applicable or can be constructed, provided two key components are available: an orthonormal basis and a quadrature rule for integration.
+It should be noted that we leverage a key property of our basis functions that the spherical harmonics are eigenfunctions of the negative Laplace-Beltrami operator with explicit eigenvalues, eliminating the need for additional spatial discretization of differential operators on spheres.
+However, on domains other than tori or spheres, it may be necessary to discretize differential operators in an additional step involving the computation of basis polynomial derivatives.
+For theoretical analysis of the extended schemes, it may follow the analysis in Sections \ref{sec:theory} and \ref{sec:discussion}, with slight modifications on the definitions of corresponding PDEs.
+Our analysis relies on the Marcinkiewicz-Zygmund property \eqref{equ:MZproperty}.
+While this property has been well-established for compact manifolds \cite{filbir2011marcinkiewicz} and various Euclidean domains \cite{MR3746524}, its verification remains an essential step when applying our framework to particular domains.
 Nonetheless, the new method may be promising for numerically solving a wide range of semi-linear PDEs in bounded and closed regions of $\mathbb{R}^d$, where hyperinterpolation can be defined.

+~\\ \textbf{Acknowledgements.} The work of X. Yuan was supported by the Hong Kong Research Grants Council under the GRF project 17309824.